Gloria-21/yoga-project/README.md

 ### Fixed Bugs

 This is my first ever project coding on my own.
-So far I am finding it challenging as I am trying to put in use what I have learnt on the course so far as well as keep discovering new funtionalities on Boostrap and CSS.
+So far I am finding it challenging as I am trying to put in use what I have learnt on the course so far as well as keep discovering new functionalities on Boostrap and CSS.

 * My Navbar has been problematic from the beginning as I used navbar-light and bg-light and when I tried to apply my styling to the CSS sheet I was not able ot override boostrap styling.
 Looking for an answer I found !important, which worked perfectly until I was informed that is considered bad practice.
 I decided to delete the two boostrap classes that there were being problematic and once that was done all the styling on CSS started to work.
 That have shown me the importance of understanding the different classes that boostrap has on offer.